dtop/gin-alexa/README.md

 # gin-alexa
 Amazon Alexa module for gin

-IMPORTANT:
+Changes:

-most of the actual code is borrowed from [skillserver](https://github.com/mikeflynn/go-alexa) to use it with gin
+changed the actual alexa stuff from [skillserver](https://github.com/mikeflynn/go-alexa) to [go-alexa](https://github.com/go-alexa/alex) which is also a dependency now.

+Added glide as depsys

 Import:
 ```